shrekshao/MoveWebGL1EngineToWebGL2/Move-a-WebGL-1-Engine-To-WebGL-2-Blog-1.md

 }
 ```

-Instancing is a great performance booster for certain types of geometry, especially those in
-a great number but without too many vertices, grass and fur, for example.

 ## Vertex Array Object

-Exposed through the `OES_vertex_array_object` extension in WebGL 1 (89%).
 VAO is very useful in terms of engine design.
 It allows us to store vertex array states for a set of buffers in a single, easy to manage object.
+It is exposed through the `OES_vertex_array_object` extension in WebGL 1 ([89%+](http://webglstats.com/)).

 | WebGL 1 with extension | WebGL 2 |
 |------------|------------|